-In Ai Jiang’s “I Walked the Dogs”, this week’s entry to our New Voices catalog, find the telling signs of a strained marriage.
-“Visiting parents” eight times in a year, which wouldn’t be strange—if Gunen didn’t hate his parents.
+In Ai Jiang’s “I Walked the Dogs,” find the telling signs of a strained marriage: “Visiting parents” eight times in a year, which wouldn’t be strange—if Gunen didn’t hate his parents.
 Or the clipped, sharp conversations that Jiang employs between our narrator and her husband Jine.
 “I Walked the Dogs” is stripped only to the most essential parts, avoiding, as its characters do, any moment that isn’t necessary, but still finds those salient points of pressure.

 Married women have a strange attractiveness, like the glow of pregnant women, or the blossoming blush of a young woman new to relationships.

 Or maybe it is all only an excuse.
 Maybe it makes these hidden desires a little less terrible, a little more logical, rational, in something that has no explanation.

 And what authority do I have to speak in such ways about married women other than being one myself?
 To speak for the entire collective of those bearing wedding bands on their ring fingers and thin tans when they take them off for whatever reason.
 Like the metal bond of matrimony makes any difference to what a woman—and man—may decide to do, where they might decide to sleep, who they desire in their minds.

 “Gunen is visiting his parents, again.
 Eighth time this year.”
 Linny stirs her coffee after opening a sixth packet of sugar.
 We meet every few days at a coffee shop halfway between our two homes.